da-liii/dotTeXmacs/README.md

 + rose: a rose from the document of TeXmacs

 ## Git plugin
 After installing this plugin, there will be a menu entry `Git` in the menu.
-The usage is quite straightforwad, so all you need to do is just using the menu to git your documents.
+The usage is quite straightforward, so all you need to do is just using the menu to git your documents.

 Currently, I am working on it.